Fostering interdisciplinary collaboration to innovate for the future

-The Life Science Center 2 (LSC2) building will form a new front door to the sciences on Rutgers’ Newark campus.
+The Life Science Center 2 (LSC2) building forms a new front door to the sciences on Rutgers’ Newark campus.

 This building acts as a sophisticated piece of urban infill.
 It forms an addition to three buildings: the LSC1 building, Aidekman Hall and Boyden Hall.
 To best connect to these buildings, the new facility is split into two wings separated by a circulation space/lobby that is aligned with Aidekman Hall’s front door.
 The south wing’s massing is a literal extension of LSC1, while the north wing is rotated to give Aidekman’s existing south facade daylight.
 The bifurcated planning and resultant massing are designed to maintain the connection between Washington Avenue and establish a formal quad for the science complex.